shourya01/shourya01.github.io/index.md

 Hi, I am Shourya Bose, an aspiring researcher in the field of Control Theory.

-Currently I am a research intern at the Department of Electrical Engineering at the Indian Institute of Science in the [**Control and Network Systems Group**](http://www.ee.iisc.ac.in/people/faculty/pavant/group.html).
+Currently I am a research intern at the Department of Electrical Engineering at the Indian Institute of Science in the [Control and Network Systems Group](http://www.ee.iisc.ac.in/people/faculty/pavant/group.html).
 I will be graduating from the Dual Degree scheme at BITS Pilani (Goa Campus) with M.Sc. (_Hons._) Mathematics, and B.E. (_Hons._) Electrical and Electronics Engineering at the end of December 2019.